Hemel Hempstead: Sport

 Hemel Hempstead Town Football Club dates back to 1885 and now play in the National League South.
 Nicknamed The Tudors, they play at Vauxhall Road in the Adeyfield area of the town; this was the site of the former sports club for the employees of Brocks Fireworks.
 There are also many amateur sides throughout the town.

-In rugby league, Hemel Stags, founded in 1981, were admitted to the third tier RFL League 1 in the 2013 season however in 2019 the club was purchased by a Canadian consortium and relocated to Ottawa being readmitted to the league for the 2021 season under the name Ottawa Aces.
+In rugby league, Hemel Stags, founded in 1981, were admitted to the third-tier RFL League 1 in the 2013 season.
+However, in 2019 the club was purchased by a Canadian consortium and relocated to Ottawa, being readmitted to the league for the 2021 season under the name Ottawa Aces.

-Camelot Rugby Club is a rugby union club founded in 1919 and play in London 2 North West, a seventh tier league in the English rugby union league system.
+Hemel Hempstead (Camelot) Rugby Club is a rugby union club founded in 1919.
+The club plays in London 2 North West, a seventh-tier league in the English rugby union league system.
 The club's home ground is at Chaulden Lane, Chaulden.

-Hemel Storm are a basketball team that compete in the second tier English Basketball League Division 1.
+Hemel Storm is a basketball team that competes in the second-tier National Basketball League (England) Division 1.
 They play their home games at Sportspace.

 Herts Baseball Club has been based in Grovehill since 1997.
 It has two purpose-built baseball diamonds, with permanent fencing.
-Herts is one of the biggest clubs in the country and has won national titles at both adult and junior level.
+Herts is one of the biggest clubs in the country and has won national titles at both adult and junior levels.

 Hemel Hempstead Town Cricket Club, founded in 1850, has a pitch and practice facilities at Heath Park, near the town centre.
-The Boxmoor Cricket Club, founded in 1857, have a ground nearby on Blackbirds Moor.
-At Leverstock Green, there is the eponymously named Leverstock Green Cricket Club.
+The Boxmoor Cricket Club, founded in 1857, has a ground nearby on Blackbirds Moor.
+The town is also home to Leverstock Green Cricket Club.

-A large multiple roomed indoor laser tag arena called Quasar has been located in the Marlowes since 1994.

-Hemel Hempstead has an indoor snow centre, a real snow indoor sports venue which, opened in April 2009, and offers a range of indoor snow based sports and activities.
+Hemel Hempstead has an indoor snow centre, a real snow indoor sports venue that opened in April 2009 and which offers a range of indoor snow-based sports and activities.

-Dacorum & Tring Athletic Club is based at Jarman Park.
-Hemel Hempstead Bowls Club has its greens at Gadebridge Park.
+Dacorum & Tring Athletic Club is based at Jarman Park, while Hemel Hempstead Bowls Club has its greens at Gadebridge Park.